ideasonpurpose/basic-wordpress-vagrant/README.md

 ## Additional Notes

-If you're using [WP Engine's .gitignore file](http://wpengine.com/git/), add the following so [Akismet](http://akismet.com) and [Hello Dolly](https://wordpress.org/plugins/hello-dolly/) aren't accidentally checked into our repository.
-Both are included in the default WordPress download.

-    # additional files from standard wp install
-    /wp-content/plugins/akismet
-    /wp-content/plugins/hello.php
+An updated copy of [WP Engine's .gitignore file][gitignore] will be added to the site directory if there isn't a file there already.
+This will exclude all WordPress core files from Git.

 ## About